-Moving can bring a whirlwind of emotions for the entire family, and it can be especially difficult for those that don’t have a voice.
+PCSing can bring a whirlwind of emotions for the entire family, and it can be especially difficult for those that don’t have a voice.
 I don’t just mean our children.

 1. Purchase a pet carrier

-2. Get Fido acclimated
+2. Get your dog acclimated

 If your dog will be a car-rider sans carrier, start taking short trips around town with Fido to acclimate him.
 This is important for both of you.
 He needs to get used to car travel, and you need to make sure you can handle a long ride with him.
-You don’t want to find out during the first leg of your cross-country dive that he has motion sickness.
+You don’t want to find out during the first leg of your cross-country drive that he has motion sickness.

-3. Research pet-friendly hotels for your drive
+3. Research pet-friendly hotels

 4. See your Vet

 Visit with your vet to make sure your pet is up to date on all vaccinations and grab a copy of their medical records.
 Also, talk to your vet about any pet concerns and possible medications to make travel easier.
 Make sure before you leave to get your dog or cat micro-chipped so that if they do happen to escape, they can get back home to you.

 Once you arrive at your new home, try to make everything as consistent as possible with their routine at the departure residence.
 If your cat’s litter box was in the basement bathroom at the old home, start out with the basement level in the new home.
 If you fed your dog twice a day before, feed him twice a day now.
-If you had a cat tower near a window earlier, give them a similar vantage point again.
+Maybe you had your cat tower near a window earlier, give them a similar vantage point again.
 Just like children, pets thrive on routine and consistency.